 - 10-year warranty

-Anyway, we finally got to a warm and quiet location where Dan could devote time to reconfigure our motorhome’s system.
-After a few days, our coach’s electrical system was operating wonderfully on our amazing Battle Born super powers!
+Anyway, we finally got to a warm and quiet location where Dan could devote time to reconfigure our motorhome’s electrical management system.
+After a few days, our coach’s electrical system was operating wonderfully!

 Battle Born lithium ion batteries are completely safe.
 That said, they require our charger or alternator to have the correct charging profile to keep them in tip top condition.

-For more information on their packages, please check out the Battle Born Batteries website.
-If you have any questions, you can call them for a consultation.
+For more information on their packages, check out the Battle Born Batteries.
 They also provide battery cables, converter chargers, inverters, solar chargers and associated equipment for an upgrade.

-We paired the solar charger (we’ll talk about that later) with a Victron 712 battery monitor system.
+We paired the solar charger (we’ll talk about that later) with a Victron 712 battery monitor.
 The battery monitor records the charge status of our RV batteries.
-Dan mounted ours next to our batteries that are installed in our motorhome basement storage.
+Dan mounted our Victron next to our batteries in our motorhome basement storage.

 Old Solar Panels

-Our 2019 Winnebago View was came with two 100 watt SunPower flexible solar panels from the Winnebago factory.
+Our 2019 Winnebago View 24D came with two 100 watt SunPower flexible solar panels from the Winnebago factory.

-In our opinion, the factory-installed solar panels and energy management system was grossly inadequate.
+In our opinion, the factory-installed solar panels and energy management system was grossly inadequate for what we needed to boondock.
 They are seriously lacking in absorption needed for long-term off-the-grid boondocking adventures let alone keeping our refrigerator operating optimally during an overnight.